ankitk50/ankitk50.github.io/about.markdown

 permalink: /about/
 ---

-Ankit Kumar is a masters student in department of Electrical engineering and Information Technology at Technical University of Munich.
+Ankit Kumar is a masters student in department of Electrical and Computer Engineering at Technical University of Munich.
 His research interests are embedded electronics and autonomous systems.
 He is a curious programmer.
 Inspired by anyone with the drive and interest to learn, he aims to create more inclusive and effective STEM education.
 Apart from research, he enjoys hiking, playing cricket, reading about machines that can fly and listening to folk music.

 ### Contact me